tazmanraz/tweeter/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

-## Bug Fixes, Features to Work on, and Notes
+## Bug Fixes, Features to Work On, and Notes

 - ES5 formatting was consistently used so arrow functions were avoided.
 This is because I couldn't get one of the jQuery functions working with arrow functions.
 - Currently working on separating my CSS so it's not one long stylesheet on layout.css.
 Order matters when certain CSS are called so I have to be careful when refactoring this.